F.R.E.E. kindles the hearts of Russian Jewry

 BROOKLYN NY, December 24, 2006

-As an integral part of FREE’s Holiday Awareness Campaign, the FREE Publishing House has published hundreds of thousands of Chanukah Guides in the Russian language, explaining basic concepts and a brief history of the holiday.
+As an integral part of FREE’s Holiday Awareness Campaign, the F.R.E.E.
+Publishing House has published hundreds of thousands of Chanukah Guides in the Russian language, explaining basic concepts and a brief history of the holiday.

 The guides were distributed worldwide through Chabad Houses and Jewish organizations throughout North America, Canada, Europe and Australia – working with Jews from the former Soviet Union.